 What is the FAFSA?

 The Free Application for Federal Student Aid (known as the FAFSA) is a form that needs to be completed each year your student enrolls in college to determine his/her eligibility for financial aid.
 It’s available starting in January of each year.
+Learn more about the application process.

 When should I complete the FAFSA, and what information do I need to complete it?